catvec/funkyboy.zone/lab/LOG.md

       copy usbflash0:<IMAGE NAME> flash:<IMAGE NAME>
       ```
       Then follow the steps to set the image as the default
-  - Ensure the config-register is set to `0x102`, run `show version` and the value will be at the way bottom ([Cisco Docs](https://www.cisco.com/c/en/us/support/docs/routers/10000-series-routers/50421-config-register-use.html))
+  - Ensure the config-register is set to `0x102`, run `show version` (`# enable`) and the value will be at the way bottom ([Cisco Docs](https://www.cisco.com/c/en/us/support/docs/routers/10000-series-routers/50421-config-register-use.html))
      ```cisco
      # configure terminal
      config-register 0x102
      ```
+- Ensure switch stack number is 1 (This is the number the switch is in a stack)
+  - Check the switch number
+    ```
+    # enable
+    show switch
+    ```
+  - If `Switch#` is not 1 then:
+    ```
+    # enable
+    switch <original #> renumber 1
+    ```
+    The change will only take effect on reload so:
+    ```
+    # enable
+    write memory
+    reload
+    ```
+    (It is important to reload now because the switch number is used in interface numbers in the commands below)
 - Establish layer 3 connectivity to the external internet
+  This is required for Cisco smart licesing phone home, as well as external internet access for devices connected to the switch
   - Setup name servers (Cloudflare)
     ```
     # configure terminal